ept/blog/src/unix-philosophy-draft.md

 processes, but it's a very broadly applied pattern.
 If you open a file on the filesystem, you get a file descriptor.
 Pipes and unix sockets provide file descriptors that are a communication channel to another process on the same machine.
-On Linux, the virtual files in `/dev` are the interfaces of device drivers, so you might be talking to a disk drive or even a graphics card.
+On Linux, the virtual files in `/dev` are the interfaces of device drivers, so you might be talking to a USB port or even a GPU.
 The virtual files in `/proc` are an API for the kernel, but since they're exposed as files, you can access them with the same tools as regular files.

 Even a TCP connection to a process on another machine is a file descriptor, although the BSD sockets API (which is most commonly used to establish TCP connections) is arguably not as Unixy as it could